ZTZEROS/Portfolio/SampleLibrary/readme.md

 # SampleLibrary

 * Astar
-  A* is an path-finding algorithm for tile map.
+  A* is a path-finding algorithm for tile map.

 * Breseham
 * DatabaseHandler